wkta/mythrandian-guard/README.md

 <a href="https://discord.gg/24DfrtvpXk"><img src="discord-logo.png" height="48"></a>
 </center>

-A game of Heroes and Lackeys\
-*Un jeu de Héros et de Laquais*
+*Mythrandia Guard: Rise of the Endless Heroes*

 ## Type of game / Type de jeu

 Idle-game + "Deck building" game

-## Gameplay overview / Aperçu du gameplay
+## Gameplay overview

+The idea of this project is mixing deck-building and incremental gameplay.
+Both genres have elements that can complement each other in interesting ways:

+1. Endless Progression: Incremental games focus on constant growth, unlocking new features, and feeling like you’re always progressing — a core component of many player experiences.
+Deck-building can tie into this progression by allowing players to unlock more powerful cards, expand their deck, and enhance their strategies over time.

+2. Replayability: Incremental games are highly replayable because players often enjoy seeing how far they can push the game’s mechanics, while deck-building games have natural replayability through randomized card draws and strategic decision-making.
+Combining the two could create a cycle where players are constantly improving their decks and optimizing their strategies as they progress.

+3. Synergy Between Systems: In a deck-building game, you might start with a simple set of cards and gradually expand, which aligns well with incremental mechanics (e.g., unlocking upgrades, enhancing abilities, etc.).
+The card-based mechanics could drive the incremental progression, where you slowly gain access to more powerful abilities, units, or synergies as you advance.

+4. Rewarding Strategy and Growth: While deck-building focuses on strategic decision-making and crafting a powerful deck, incremental games often rely on automatic progression.
+By merging both, you can give players the satisfaction of strategically building their deck while also letting the game "run" in the background, allowing for passive growth.
+This could create a more engaging experience than either genre on its own.

-You start with a hero, you collect new gear and new Lackeys by picking up missions.
+You start with a hero, you collect new cards and lackeys by picking up missions.
 A selected mission needs to be hard enough so your rewards are worthy, but not too hard otherwise your hero/team is wounded and you loose some time generally speaking (->no progress made).

-*Tu démarres avec un héros, tu collectionnes du nouveau matériel et de nouveaux Laquais via la sélection de missions.
-Une mission sélectionnée doit être suffisament difficile de manière à produire des récompenses de valeur, mais pas trop difficile autrement ton héros/équipe est blessée et tu perds du temps de manière générale (->absence de progression).*
+Tu démarres avec un héros, tu collectionnes de nouvelles cartes et laquais via la sélection de missions.
+Une mission sélectionnée doit être suffisament difficile de manière à produire des récompenses de valeur, mais pas trop difficile autrement ton héros/équipe est blessée et tu perds du temps de manière générale (->absence de progression).

 ## Chosen tech stack (overview)